The mission of the VC-25 aircraft -- Air Force One -- is to provide air transport for the president of the United States.

-Principal differences between the VC-25 and the standard Boeing 747, other than the number of passengers carried, are the state of the art navigation, electronic and communications equipment, its interior configuration and furnishings, self-contained baggage loader, front and aft air-stairs, and the capability for in-flight refueling.
+Principal differences between the VC-25 and the standard Boeing 747, other than the number of passengers carried, are the electronic and communications equipment, self-contained baggage loader, front and aft air-stairs, and the capability for in-flight refueling.

-Presidential air transport began in 1944 when a C-54 -- the "Sacred Cow" -- was put into service for President Franklin D. Roosevelt.
-Then came the "Independence," a DC-6 (Liftmaster), which transported President Harry S. Truman during the period 1947 to 1953.
-President Dwight D. Eisenhower traveled aboard the "Columbine II" and "Columbine III" from 1953 to 1961.
-While the call sign "Air Force One" was first used in the 50s, President Kennedy's VC-137 (Boeing 707) was the first aircraft to be popularly known as "Air Force One."
+Presidential air transport began in 1944 when a VC-54, nicknamed the "Sacred Cow," was put into service for Presidents Franklin D. Roosevelt.
+President Roosevelt’s successor, President Harry S. Truman, used the aircraft extensively during the first 27 months of his administration.
+On July 26, 1947, President Truman signed the National Security Act of 1947 on board the Sacred Cow.
+This act established the US Air Force as an independent service, making the Sacred Cow the “birthplace” of the US Air Force.
+Then came a VC-118, nicknamed the "Independence,” which transported President Harry S. Truman during the period 1947 to 1953.
+It was nicknamed “Independence” after President Truman’s hometown, Independence, Missouri.
+President Dwight D. Eisenhower traveled aboard a VC-121A and VC-121E, both nicknamed "Columbine II" and "Columbine III", from 1953 to 1961.
+These two aircraft were named after the official state flower of Colorado in honor of Mrs. Eisenhower’s home state.
+While the call sign "Air Force One" was first used in the 50s, President Kennedy's VC-137 was the first aircraft to be popularly known as "Air Force One."

-In 1962, a C-137C specifically purchased for use as Air Force One, entered into service with the tail number 26000.
+In 1962, a VC-137C specifically purchased for use as Air Force One, entered into service with the tail number 26000.
 It is perhaps the most widely known and most historically significant presidential aircraft.
 Tail number 26000 is the aircraft that carried President Kennedy to Dallas, Nov.
 22, 1963, and returned the body to Washington, D.C., following his assassination.
 Lyndon B. Johnson was sworn into office as the 36th president on board the aircraft at Love Field in Dallas.
-This fateful aircraft also was used to return President Johnson's body to Texas following his state funeral Jan.
-24, 1973.
 In 1972 President Richard M. Nixon made historic visits aboard 26000 to the People's Republic of China and to the former Union of Soviet Socialist Republics.
-Tail number 26000 was retired May 1998, and is on display at the U.S. Air Force Museum, Wright-Patterson AFB, Ohio.

 Tail number 27000 replaced 26000 and carved its own history when it was used to fly Presidents Nixon, Ford and Carter to Cairo, Egypt, Oct.
 19, 1981, to represent the United States at the funeral of Egyptian President Anwar Sadat.